tomoe-mami/weechat-scripts/urlselect/README.md

 Ctrl-N      | Change search scope to nickname only Ctrl-T      | Change search scope to message/text only Ctrl-U      | Change search scope to URL only
-Ctrl-B      | Change search scope to bot nickname and message
+Ctrl-B      | Change search scope to both nickname and message